theblackcat102/KohakuHub/docs/setup.md

 - Safe for concurrent access from multiple workers
 - PostgreSQL and SQLite handle connection pooling internally
 - No async database wrappers needed

-**Future:** Migration to peewee-async planned for better concurrency.

 ### Running with Multiple Workers